 The Lord of the Rings Series Summary

 Now that you know the two different ways you can approach both The Lord of the Rings books and movies, let’s dive into the book summaries for this series.
-But be forewarned, if this is the first time you are reading the books, the summaries may contain spoilers for events from previous installments.
+But if this is the first time you are reading the books, the summaries may contain spoilers for events from previous installments.

 We’ve included the books here in order of publication, which places The Hobbit before The Fellowship of the Ring.
 While many modern fans start with The Lord of the Rings trilogy and then round back to read The Hobbit, reading the books in publication order will allow you to experience Middle-earth as Tolkien intended.